No. 1 Group RAF

-No. 1 Group of the Royal Air Force is one of the five operations groups in RAF Air Command.
-Today, the group is referred to as the Air Combat Group, as it controls the RAF's combat fast-jet aircraft and has airfields in the UK, as well as RAF Support Unit Goose Bay at CFB Goose Bay in Canada.
-The group headquarters is located alongside Headquarters Air Command at RAF High Wycombe, Buckinghamshire.
-The other operational group is No. 2 Group RAF.
+No. 1 Group, Royal Air Force is one of the force's five groups.
+In the mid-2020s, the group is referred to as the Air Combat Group, as it controls the RAF's combat fast-jet aircraft and has airfields in the UK, as well as RAF Support Unit Goose Bay at CFB Goose Bay in Canada.
+The group headquarters is at RAF High Wycombe, Buckinghamshire.

-The current Air Officer Commanding No 1 Group is Air Vice-Marshal Mark Jackson, who took up the post in March 2025.
+The current Air Officer Commanding No 1 Group is Air Vice-Marshal Simon Strasdin, who took up the post in August 2026.

 History

 First World War

-No. 1 Group was originally formed on Saturday 1 April 1918 in No. 1 Area, which was renamed the South-Eastern Area on 8 May 1918, Southern Area on 20 September 1919 and Inland Area on 1 April 1920.
+No. 1 Group was originally formed on April 1918 in No. 1 Area, which was renamed the South-Eastern Area on 8 May 1918, Southern Area on 20 September 1919 and Inland Area on 1 April 1920.

 The Group was renumbered as No. 6 Group on 19 May 1924 at RAF Kenley, and was reformed on the same day at RAF Kidbrooke.
 Two years later on 12 April 1926 the Group disappeared from the order of battle by being renumbered as No. 21 Group.

 The next year the Group was reformed on 25 August 1927 by the renaming of Air Defence Group.
 This designation lasted until 1936 when it became No. 6 Group again.
 As in 1924 the Group was reformed the same day, this time as a bomber formation.

 By this time the Group had shrunk to ten squadrons, all equipped with Fairey Battle aircraft and located in pairs at RAF Abingdon, RAF Harwell, RAF Benson, RAF Boscombe Down and RAF Bicester.

 Second World War

 at the Headquarters of No. 71 Wing, Advanced Air Striking Force, Bétheniville.

 On receipt of orders to move to France in 1939, Headquarters No. 1 Group became Headquarters Advanced Air Striking Force and the station headquarters and associated squadrons became Nos.
 71, 72, 74, 75 and 76 Wings respectively.
 The Group re-emerged a few days later within Bomber Command on 12 September, but only lasted just over three months, being dropped on 22 December 1939.

 It was reformed at Hucknall in Nottinghamshire on 22 June 1940.
 On 20 July the Group Headquarters moved to Bawtry Hall (RAF Bawtry) near Doncaster, where it was based for 44 years, until 1983.
 During the Second World War, the Group was primarily based at airfields in north Lincolnshire, like RAF Swinderby.

-During 1940–45, the group included substantial numbers of Polish and Royal Australian Air Force (RAAF) personnel.
+Between 1940 and 1945, the group included a number of Polish and Royal Australian Air Force (RAAF) personnel.
 By the beginning of March 1943, the aircraft operated by its squadrons were: